FIZL0/CoffeeBadgerPress/README.md

 ### 1. Download the entire repository
 The entire package can be downloaded and unzipped, or the repository cloned.
 If doing this, the required modules will need to be installed, which can be found in the requirements.txt file, along with their versions.
 The app can then be run through CBPApp.py in your chosen IDE, or through terminal.
 When running the application, once the newspaper has been generated, you can find the output in the output.html file.

-### 2. Download the app and output folder Only
+### 2. Download the app&output folder Only
-The app and output folder is a distributable, which includes the CBPApp.exe and ascii-art.png.
-The executable has be run within the app and output folder.
+The app&output folder is a distributable, which includes the CBPApp.exe and ascii-art.png.
+The executable has be run within the app&output folder.
 The first time the application is run and the newspaper has been generated, an output.html file will populate within the folder.
 Anytime the app is re-run, this output file will overwrite with a new newspaper.
 If you want to save a sepcific generated newspaper, make sure to save a copy elsewhere.